jongio/memealyzer/README.md

 1. Login to your container registry. `docker login` or `az acr login`.
 1. Search the entire project for image names that start with `jongio/` and replace with the name of your container registry.
    > Note: This experience will be improved with Helm or Kustomize soon.
+1. Run `docker-compose build` to build your containers locally.
 1. Run `docker-compose push` to push the containers to your container registry of choice.
 1. Run `az network public-ip list -g azsdkdemo100aksnodes --query '[0].ipAddress' --output tsv` to find the AKS cluster's public IP address.
    > Note: Change the resource group to your `node_resource_group` name, this command is also outputted by the Terraform commands.